 Cable or DSL ModemA broadband connection to the internet that is provided by your service provider.Approximately $60 to buy your own, not including monthly subscription cost

 We assume you already have a broadband connection to the Internet (if you don't, you'll need to set one up).
 Also, keep in mind that most new laptops come with wireless network adapters, so check yours before making your shopping list.

 This wizard also helps you secure your network so no one else can gain access to the private intelligence on your systems.
 Below are available security features to implement.

 SSID (Service Set Identifier)All wireless devices in your network must specify a password or SSID.
-Our agents strongly recommend a unique, obscure combination of letters and numbers that you can recall easily.
+We strongly recommend a unique, obscure combination of letters and numbers that you can recall easily as your password.

 WEP Security (Wired Equivalent Privacy)A security protocol for wireless networks designed to provide the same security as a wired network, WEP encrypts data as it’s transmitted radio waves.

 WPA Security (Wireless Protected Access)A security protocol designed with stronger data encryption and user authentication, WPA is relatively new and more secure than WEP.

 The next series of wizard screens helps you transfer your wireless network settings to the other computers and devices in your network.
 You can also configure your wireless network without a Flash drive by entering security values generated by the Wireless Network Setup Wizard into the other systems in your network and your router.

 Agents recommend that you reconfigure your wireless network's strong key (WEP or WPA) every few months to keep out potential eavesdroppers.
 Simply run the wizard and it assigns a new set of strong keys automatically.